Chaouki-FAHIM/Virtual-Open-Space/README.md

   - Create and manually test endpoints for invitation management.
   - External communication (WebClient v3)
   - HTTP Methods implemented with all validations in create an invitation.
+  - Create automatic Unit and Integration test for Collaboration API
+  - Create automatic Unit and Integration test for Invitation API
   - Status: **In Progress**

 ## Next Progress

-- **Create automatic Unit and Integration test for Collaboration API**
-- **Create automatic Unit and Integration test for Invitation API**
+Change an endpoint update to join for access to collaboration

 ---